DrrDom/spci/README.txt

 -----
 1. Easy to use straightforward workflow with GUI.
 2. Automatic model building and cross-validation.
-3. Build models for imbalanced data set using multiple oversampling approach.
+3. Build models for imbalanced data set using the multiple oversampling approach.
-4. Model prediction.
+4. Prediction with built models.
 5. Several fragmentation schemes to compute fragment contributions of:
   a) ring systems;
   b) Murcko scaffolds;